 Vice President, Public Policy

-With the insights of experts such as Dr. Krause and others, and the support of its Board of Directors, member company safety professionals and workers, AF&PA has launched a voluntary SIF prevention program.
+With the insights of experts such as Dr. Krause and others, and the support of its Board of Directors, member company safety professionals, worker representatives and workers, AF&PA launched a voluntary SIF prevention program in 2019.
 Major elements of the program include: (1) leadership and management commitment; (2) employee involvement; (3) risk identification; (4) risk management; (5) measuring and monitoring progress; and (6) continuous improvement.

 # # #